Additional Information About Travel to Egypt

 At the conclusion of your tour, it is customary to offer your tour guide and driver a gratuity.
 Your WEST tour coordinator will collect the gratuity at any point during the tour (many travelers like to pay ahead of time to get it out of the way).
 Although it is not required, your driver and tour guides rely on these tips, and work hard to ensure you an unforgettable experience.
 We recommend tipping the equivalence of $3 USD/CAD per person per day for your driver and $6 USD/CAD to $9 USD/CAD per person per day for your tour guide.
 If applicable, we also recommend the equivalency of $2 USD/CAD per local guide, payable following the local tour.
 Tips can only be paid in cash.
 Please keep current local currency exchange rates in mind when tipping.

 The flights for tours beginning or ending in Egypt will arrive or depart from Cairo.
 On-tour transportation is provided primarily by private motor coach, but may include planes, trains, boats, ferries, or other modes.
-In your free time, you may wish to explore the main cities by public transportation.
-Your tour coordinator can provide local transportation information to you for each city visited.
+While most destinations on your tour are accessible on foot, some cities may require some use of public transportation.
+Buses serve most cities and surroundings.
+Taxis are also available.
+Make sure the meter is running and always ask for a cab number and receipt.

 Airlines have varying weight restrictions on luggage.
 Some airlines may impose additional charges if you choose to check any baggage.
 Please contact your airline or refer to its website for detailed information regarding your airline’s checked baggage policies.
 Bear in mind that your luggage will probably weigh more on your return trip due to souvenir shopping.
 We allow only one suitcase per person.
 One carry-on bag is also permitted, provided that it does not exceed 45 inches (length + width + height).
 There may be times when you will have to handle your own bags, and you’ll find that lightweight luggage provides a distinct advantage.
 Make sure you label your baggage and carry valuables, medication and documents in your carry-on luggage.